aws-observability/log-ia-checker/README.md

-# CloudWatch Log Group Infrequent Access Check
+# Infrequent Access Check for CloudWatch Log Group

 This project retrieves and filters CloudWatch log groups based on a list of conditions.
 It outputs a list of log groups that are good candidates for transitionsto Infrequent Access (IA).